John Rutsey: Career

 The band formed with Rutsey on drums, Lifeson on guitars, and Jeff Jones on vocals and bass, but after their first concert Jones left and was succeeded by Lee.
 During these early years, Rutsey played on the "Not Fade Away"/"You Can't Fight It" single as well as the debut album Rush.

 Lee and Lifeson have each acknowledged that during the writing and recording sessions for the band's debut album, Rutsey was given the role of chief lyricist.
 When the time came to start recording, however, he did not deliver any lyrics.
 In interviews, Lee and Lifeson have both said that Rutsey was dissatisfied with what he had written and had torn up the lyric sheets.
 Lee hastily wrote the lyrics to all the songs before recording the vocal tracks.
 When Rush performed live, Rutsey was the one who would introduce the band members to the audience, and tell them the name of the song before they would perform it.

 Soon after Rush released its debut album, Rutsey left the band, due to musical differences, health concerns related to diabetes, and his general distaste for touring.
 Rutsey's final performance with the group was on July 25, 1974, at Centennial Hall in London, Ontario.
 He was replaced by Neil Peart.
+In one of his rare interviews, Rutsey stated that he had no regrets about leaving Rush and admitted "he left because he didn't like the band's music anymore."

 Later life

+In 1978, The City magazine reported that Rutsey was doing "some screenwriting" and had been rehearsing with a new band called Stinger, but the band proved to be short-lived and he eventually retired from the music industry.
+By 1982, Rutsey had been doing "a bit of TV work" and began to pursue a career in bodybuilding.

+Rutsey had occasionally kept in touch with Lee and Lifeson in the years following his departure from Rush.
 Lifeson stated in a 1989 interview that he still often had seen Rutsey, and after leaving the band Rutsey went into bodybuilding.
 Lifeson remarked, "He competed on an amateur level for a while, doing that for a few years, and has sort of been in and out of that, but he still works out, and I work out with him a few times a week at a local gym – at a Gold's, here in Toronto."
 In 2005, Lifeson said that he had not seen Rutsey since around 1990.
+Lee revealed in his 2023 memoir My Effin' Life that Rutsey was one of the guests at his wedding in 1976, the first and only time Rutsey and Neil Peart met.